 Secret #2: I like to use a blend of half Italian sausage and half ground beef.
 The Italian sausage adds a little zing (and admittedly, a little extra fat) to the ground beef, taking the meatballs from sodden to spectacular.

-Secret #3:?
-Instead of laboriously trying to evenly brown the meatballs on all sides and dealing with spattering fat in a frying pan, I simply shape them and bake them in a hot oven.
+Secret #3: For this easy recipe, instead of laboriously trying to evenly brown the meatballs on all sides and dealing with spattering fat in a frying pan, I simply shape them and bake them in a hot oven.
 After just 20 minutes, they’re miraculously browned and perfectly cooked inside.

-Next, combine a half pound each of ground Italian sausage and ground beef, 1 piece of fresh bread processed into crumbs, an egg, a teaspoon of salt and 1/4 teaspoon freshly ground black pepper in a large bowl until well combined.
+Next, combine a half pound each of ground Italian sausage and ground beef, the bread crumbs, an egg, a teaspoon of salt and 1/4 teaspoon freshly ground black pepper in a large mixing bowl until well combined.

 (No matter how hard you try, it’s hard to make a bowl of meatball mixture look photogenic.)

 Use a tablespoon to shape the meat mixture into golfball-sized meatballs.
 (You can also use a cookie scoop for shaping.)

 Bake in a preheated 400 degree oven until browned and cooked through, about 20 minutes.
 Remove from the oven and cool.
 You can see how the onion becomes caramelized after cooking.
 Yum.